universal-meaning-map/docs/readme.md

 ## Minformation terminology

 - `abstraction`: Is the atomic part of `minformation`.
 Anything that a `mind` can make sense of, can be encapsulated as an `abstraction`.
 It exists only in a particular `mind` at a given time.
 It can't ever be expressed nor represented fully.
-It is dynamic, constantly changing, as we add more associations to it.
+It is dynamic, constantly changing as we add more associations to it.
 - `abstraction projection`: Is a representation attempt of an `abstraction`, it is inherently incomplete and distorted.
 - `abstraction intent`: A `abstraction` is dynamic, it can be understood as the state of a concept in a given time for a given mind.
-The `abstraction intent` is a static container where this concept lives and is what we usually refer to in our daily communications.
+The `abstraction intent` is a static container where this concept lives, always pointing to its latest version.
+Is what we usually refer to in our daily communications.
 - `abstraction pointer`: Is what we use to refer to an `abstraction intent`.
 We do that all the time with symbols and words (signs), these are `abstraction pointers`.

 Example: